dataset-ninja/expo-markers/README.md

 # Expo Markers Dataset

-Expo Markers is a dataset for instance segmentation and object detection tasks.
+Expo Markers is a dataset for instance segmentation, object detection, and semantic segmentation tasks.